Skip to main content

 yo code

 Select New Extension (TypeScript) and fill in the prompts.
 The generator creates a directory with package.json, tsconfig.json, and a src/ folder containing an Extension.ts entry point.
+This step is entirely independent of Land - it uses the standard VS Code extension scaffolding toolchain.

 Project Structure